thrightguy/CloudToLocalLLM/docs/DEPLOYMENT/COMPLETE_DEPLOYMENT_WORKFLOW.md

 **⚠️ IMPORTANT: Use Unified Package Creation Script**

-The unified package creation script (./scripts/create_unified_aur_package.sh) automatically handles multi-app building and packaging.
+The unified package creation script (./scripts/create_unified_aur_package.sh) automatically handles the unified Flutter application building and packaging.
 DO NOT use manual build/package commands.

 ```bash
 # The unified script already created the package in Step 2.2